New Jersey Terroristic Threats Lawyer

 A tenacious litigator who won’t back down.
 Prepared to challenge the evidence against you and will fight to protect your rights.

 As an experienced, knowledgeable NJ criminal defense attorney, Adam M. Lustberg understands the complexities of the terroristic threats statute thoroughly.
-Understanding the law enables him to most effectively defend a client from a conviction for their crimes.
-As a skilled terroristic threats and domestic violence attorney, Adam M. Lustberg can dissect the prosecution’s case, argue intent, negotiate charge dismissal or reduced charges, and, if a case goes to trial, defeat prosecutorial witness testimony, among other criminal defense strategies.
+Understanding the criminal law in New Jersey enables him to defend a client from a conviction for their crimes.
+As a skilled NJ terroristic threat and NJ domestic violence attorney, Adam M. Lustberg can dissect the prosecution’s case, argue intent, negotiate charge dismissal or reduced charges, and, if a case goes to trial, defeat prosecutorial witness testimony, among other criminal defense strategies.
 Attorney Lustberg may also be able to help you through the process.

 To schedule a free consultation with experienced New Jersey criminal attorney Adam M. Lustberg about your criminal charges and to learn more about services, call our law office today.